0x2407/HavocExternalC2/README.md

 ![image](https://github.com/user-attachments/assets/851c336c-52d2-430c-b783-59ecc950e9f6)

 This is just a PoC to leverage graph.microsoft.com as a communicate channel.
 The process of syncing is just scrap.
 The response maybe slow.
+And im not fully implement the command handler to handle the command.
+Example sometimes it does not have any output because the files is deleted